The Importance of Fascia in Holistic Healing

 Fascia is sensitive to trauma, prolonged stress, and emotional suppression.
 When the body experiences these, fascia can tighten, thicken, or become restricted.
 This response is a protective mechanism, but over time it can lead to chronic tension and discomfort.

 For example, someone who has experienced emotional trauma may hold tension in their upper back or shoulders.
-This tension is not just muscle tightness but involves the fascia holding onto that stress.
+This tension is not just muscle tightness; it involves the fascia holding onto that stress.
 Fascial restrictions can also store somatic memories—physical imprints of emotional experiences—making it harder to release emotional pain.

 Physical Symptoms of Fascial Restriction